Enter OpSw mode by pressing the OpSw button. The OPS and ID light will flash alternating RED and GREEN.

 Opto Isolated Detector Output

 Connections between the ON and OP terminals of the BXPA1 allow for external triggers when the detection section of the BXPA1 is active.
-When the detection section is occupied the ON and OP connections will go High and turn on the circuit.
+When the detection section is occupied the ON and OP connections will conduct and turn on the circuit.
 These terminals are isolated from the rest of the BXPA1 circuits.